Step-by-Step: How We Built "Bernie the Barber" a Sharp Small Business Website

 Bernie's "concept" site emphasizes seven elements that we consider to be essential for a well-designed, lead-generating, brand-building small business website:

-A Hero That Sets the Tone
+A Hero Image and Headline That Set the Tone

 A human touch builds trust faster than any tagline can: "Facts and figures tell, stories sell."

-Keyword-Rich Services Section: Boosts SEO and Reassures Visitors
+Keyword-Rich 'Services' Section: Boosts SEO and Reassures Visitors

 Next is Bernie's list of services -- Classic Haircut, Beard Trim, Hot Towel Shave.
 This section pulls double duty: confirming that Bernie offers the services that visitors are looking for while reinforcing keywords (key search terms) to boost search engine rankings.*